ZahidMirza95/shadowGame/README.md

 # shadowGame
-Video game I created in my high school computer science class
+Video game I created in my high school computer science class.
+Please note that the files will not run properly as I have not uploaded the assets required to run them (there's too many assets to upload).
+I just uploaded these files to show off the code behind them.
+To see what the game looks like, please click on the png files.
+I have also uploaded a brief video to show off the game further: https://drive.google.com/file/d/1tC2ip75zn32EWNn_hOxt1ZJXnS5hvNsq/view?usp=sharing